Men's health (23)

 The bottom line

 Understanding health risks is one thing.
 Taking action to reduce your risks is another.
-Start with healthy lifestyle choices — eating a healthy diet, staying physically active, quitting smoking, getting regular checkups and taking precautions in your daily activities.
+Start with healthy lifestyle choices — eating a healthy diet, staying physically active, quitting smoking and getting recommended health screenings.
 The impact may be greater than you'll ever know.Previous page

 (2 of 2)

 - FastStats: Leading causes of death.
 Centers for Disease Control and Prevention. http://www.cdc.gov/nchs/fastats/lcod.htm.
 Accessed May 9, 2013.

 - Chronic obstructive pulmonary disease.
 Centers for Disease Control and Prevention. http://www.cdc.gov/copd.
 Accessed May 9, 2013.